Alexander McDonald Putello

 Today, Hughes County continues to thrive as a vibrant community within South Dakota, with its county seat located in the city of Pierre.
 It serves as the state capital and is home to various governmental institutions.
 The county's history, deeply rooted in Native American heritage and European settlement, is celebrated and preserved through museums, cultural events, and ongoing efforts to honor the diverse past of the region.

-This timeline provides a concise overview of the key events in the history of Hughes County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Hughes County, South Dakota.

 • 1880: Hughes County established